 \section{Introduction}

-\Glspl{llm}, such as the GPT series~\cite{Radford-2018-gpt1, radford2019language, DBLP:conf/nips/BrownMRSKDNSSAA20, DBLP:journals/corr/abs-2303-08774} and LLaMA~\cite{DBLP:journals/corr/abs-2302-13971, touvron2023llama}, have exhibited outstanding performance across a wide range of domains.
-Despite their remarkable capabilities in diverse \gls{nlp} tasks, the deployment of \glspl{llm} in real-world industrial settings remains nontrivial.
-On the one hand, the fixed knowledge cutoff of \glspl{llm}~\citep{rag-survey} constrains their ability to reason over information that emerges after their training period.
+\Glspl{llm} have demonstrated strong performance across a wide range of domains.
+Despite these advances, deploying \glspl{llm} in real-world industrial settings remains challenging.
+On the one hand, the fixed knowledge cutoff of \glspl{llm}~\citep{rag-survey} limits their ability to reason over unseen information.